jimmy-liew1/my-notes/content/Agile Scrum/agile scrum.md

 draft: false
 link:
 ---
-The term "Agile Scrum" is often used to emphasize that [[Scrum]] is being implemented **within an [[Agile]] environment** and with a strong adherence to Agile principles and values.
+The term "Agile Scrum" is often used to emphasize that [[scrum|Scrum]] is being implemented **within an [[agile|Agile]] environment** and with a strong adherence to Agile principles and values.
 It is not a separate methodology distinct from either Agile or Scrum, but rather highlights Scrum's role as a specific framework for practicing Agility.

 ## Why the Term "Agile Scrum"?
 People may use this term to: